Ability to Benefit from Financial Aid

 About the Exam

 For students without a high school diploma or GED, the Ability to Benefit tests (Accuplacer ATB and the Combined English Language Skills Assessment - CELSA) are used to determine eligibility for financial aid.
-Only students who were enrolled in an eligible degree program at CCD prior to July 1, 2012 or students currently enrolled in the ACT Now! program are eligible to take these exams.
+Only students who were enrolled in an eligible degree program at CCD prior to July 1, 2012, are eligible to take these exams.
 Other students seeking eligibility for financial aid must take the GED or HiSET for high school equivalency.

 Accuplacer ATB is a computer-based test consisting of three (3) sections: reading, English, and math.

 - 20 questions in sentence skills

 CELSA is a paper/pencil test that consists of 75 multiple-choice questions.